-THIS AGREEMENT is made and entered into effective [RATIFICATION DATE] by and between stac labs (hereinafter referred to as the "Company", or "Employer") and the Denver Newspaper Guild - CWA Local 37074 of The NewsGuild, Communications Workers of America, AFL-CIO-CLC. (hereinafter referred to as the "Union" or "Guild").
+THIS AGREEMENT is made and entered into effective [RATIFICATION DATE] by and between the Colorado Democratic Party (hereinafter referred to as the "Employer") and the Denver Newspaper Guild - CWA Local 37074 of The NewsGuild, Communications Workers of America, AFL-CIO-CLC. (hereinafter referred to as the "Union" or "Guild").